What hamster breeds are there and what one is right for me?

 Chinese Dwarf hamsters are endearing and affectionate little critters, that can provide lots of entertainment!

 Initially, they can be very timid and wary of human interaction.
-So much so delivering the occasional nip when feeling threatened.
+So much so as delivering the occasional nip when feeling threatened.
 However, they can be tamed by regular handling for short periods of time, and will eventually become easy to handle.

 Again these little critters are indeed very little! so a cage with small spaced bars is a